garobcsi/ScheduleForYou/README.md

 Schedule For You is a versatile and user-friendly application designed to simplify your daily scheduling needs.
 The application is built to provide users with an easy-to-use platform to manage their schedules effectively.
 With Schedule For You, you can easily organize your personal and professional appointments in one convenient location.

-# :toolbox: What technology did we use?
+# :toolbox: What technologies that we used

 # :building_construction: Building the application